chayward3113/chayward3113.github.io/README.md

    1. The first step is don't write this encourages us to learn everything we can about our topic, goal and how to achieve our goal.
    2. Then we should define our audience this encourages us to meet with and learn about our audience so that we don't do unnecessary work and so that we achieve our ultimate goal.
    3. Next we write the basic functional documentation in this step we write about the things that we learned in don't write and we write to the audience we defined.
 According to Etter in this step at a minimum we need to answer the following questions: what is the product, why do we want it, how does it fit into the bigger picture, where can we get it, how can we get it and how can we use it.
+   4. Finally, we should review our writing to make sure it follows Etter's style principle.
+We should make sure we are consistent in spelling and formatting.
+Additionally, we should restructure paragraphs into tables, lists, diagrams and images where ever possible to make our text more legible.
+Lastly, we should not use jargon that might confuse our audience.

 2. ### Create Github repository
     1. Sign-in to [GitHub](https://github.com/login).